evanx/redex/README.md

 My rationale for this project is:
 - do fun and interesting things with Node and Redis
-- produce something others can reuse out the box via custom configuration
+- produce something others can reuse out the box with custom configuration
 - produce something that is flexible and extensible
 - gain proficiency in ES7 for my job
 - learn about message queuing for enterprise consulting gigs